ezehurt/rick-and-morty/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## About the resolution of the challenge

+The app is deployed on Firebase hosting.
+[Click here to visit it](https://bayer-challenge-eh.web.app/)

 ### Functional Requirements.
 "**As** an user, **I want** to search by name Rick and Morty's characters **fpr** watch the results"
 ### Non Functional Requirements.